 Over the last decade Mrs. C. and I have increased our earnings substantially.
-During our first five years together, from 2005 – 2009 we averaged $30,000 per year.
+During our first five years together, from 2005 – 2009 we averaged $30,000 a year.
 During this time we had 1 kid the entire time, and our second kid was born towards the end of 2008.
 During these years we were able to buy a house and save up thousands of dollars.
-How did we make it on $30,000 per year?
+This wasn’t always easy and there were of course stressful times.
+Not only did we save money while making $30,000 a year, we learned how to save money making $30,000 which has allowed us to save much, much more as our income has increased.
+How did we make it on $30,000 a year?
 Check out our budget below:

 - 2005: $23,839

 $30,000 a year is about what two people working full time at minimum wage jobs would earn in a year.
 During this time period Mrs. C. and I spent a good deal of time in minimum wage jobs.
 The bulk of my earnings for 2005 – 2007 was from working as a cook at KFC.
 Mrs. C.’s earnings were primarily from working in retail as a stocker at Meijer and as a parts salesperson at Autozone.
 I started working nuclear plant outages at my home plant in 2006 in addition to my KFC work.
 In 2008 we had a large dip in income because I only worked one outage, which lasted about 5 weeks and Mrs. C. was pregnant with our first child together and was on a reduced work schedule.
 We listened to the Dave Ramsey Show and bought the book The Total Money Makeover, which greatly helped us with getting the ball rolling.
 I still listen to the show when I am on my way to pick the kids up from school.
 I love the motivation on Fridays from the debt free screams.